 Following the successful completion of Bio Sci 150, you can declare a major.
-You will be assigned a faculty advisor in the Department who will help guide you in your course selection and planning for a career after college.
-The Department offers open advising days for students to meet with faculty, choose an advisor, and get advise on courses and academic plans.
+You will choose a faculty advisor in the Department who will help guide you in your course selection and planning for a career after college.
+The Department offers open advising days for students to meet with faculty, choose an advisor, and get advice on courses and academic plans.

 Cell and Molecular Biology Option

 Students with a Biological Sciences major can choose to enroll in the Cell and Molecular Biology (CMB) option.
 This is a popular option for students planning to go on to medical school, pharmacy school, veterinary school, or dental school.
 You can read more about our Pre-professional Tracks.

 Students in biological sciences who meet all of the following criteria are awarded honors in the major upon graduation: